 The HMRC Tax Investigation Process Explained

-HMRC will write or call you to let you know about the investigation and what they want to look into.
+HMRC tax investigations will write or call you to let you know about the investigation and what they want to look into.
 A tax investigation will begin with a letter requesting information (referred to as an “information notice”).
-During a tax audit, the inspector will usually want to meet with you and look over your tax records.
-If you are the subject of a tax investigation, the letter will specify which parts of your tax return HMRC wants to examine.
+During an HMRC tax audit, the inspector will usually want to meet with you and look over your tax records.
+If you are the subject of an HMRC tax investigation, the letter will specify which parts of your tax return HMRC wants to examine.

 This might be: